AndrzejRomaniuk/CV/README.md

 # GENERAL PROFILE
 ---

-Self-driven and passionate about his work, I am a published PhD graduate, looking for long-term career opportunities inside and outside of academia.
-I am especially interested in work where I can use the analytical skills I already possess as well as develop skills related to programming.
+Self-driven and passionate about his work, I am a published PhD graduate with research background in archaeology, on the side slowly exploring the realm of programming.

 # KEY SKILLS
 ---